Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="getlength"></a>CSimpleStringT:: GetLength

-Vrátí počet znaků v `CSimpleStringT` objektu.
+Vrátí počet znaků v objektu `CSimpleStringT`.

 ### <a name="syntax"></a>Syntaxe